Frequently Asked Questions

 What happens if my proposal is not Complying Development and I need a Development Approval (DA) from Council?

-If your proposal requires Development Approval, CERTIBUILD can guide you in the process of lodging a Development Application with Council.
+If your proposal requires Development Approval, CERTIBUILD can guide you in the process of lodging a Development Application to Council.
 This is advice only and we do not provide any Town Planning or Plan Drawing services.

 Council will often require additional information if your proposal is in a Bushfire zone, a Geotech zone or a Heritage zone.
 Council will generally require justification for projects which do not meet their recommended guidelines, for example large structures which exceed the size and height guidelines, and variations to building lines.